P1P3TT1/alt-text-editor/README.md

 - When you close the tab, all data is gone
 - No analytics or tracking

-## Deployment to GitHub Pages

-1. Fork or clone this repository
-2. Go to Settings → Pages
-3. Set source to `main` branch, `/ (root)`

-## Local Development

-Just open `index.html` in a browser.
-No build step required.

 ## Dependencies

 All loaded from CDN (cdnjs.cloudflare.com):